simeononsecurity/simeononsecurity.ch/content/articles/ansible-for-beginners/index.en.md

 ## What is Ansible?
 Understanding the Fundamentals

 **Ansible** is an open-source automation platform that simplifies IT infrastructure management through agentless, declarative automation.
-Unlike traditional configuration management tools, Ansible doesn't require agents installed on managed nodes—it uses SSH (Linux/Unix) or WinRM (Windows) for remote management.
+Unlike traditional configuration management tools, Ansible doesn't require agents installed on managed nodes - it uses SSH (Linux/Unix) or WinRM (Windows) for remote management.

 {{< youtube id="goclfp6a2IQ" >}}